 Pro Tip: Not a knitter but like to crochet, bead, or needlepoint?
 There are plenty of so-called Craft Cruises which offer many itineraries around the globe, whichever route or hobby takes your fancy.

-8. Sailing Ship Enterprise, Caribbean, Star Trek The Cruise V
+8. Star Trek Cruise

 There are countless cruises that sail into Sydney, Melbourne, up to Cairns along the Great Barrier Reef, or the Kimberley Coast, but very few allow you to explore the delights of the Australian south coast.
 On this 10-night luxury cruise, you will set off and return to Adelaide, sail around exclusive locations such as Kangaroo Island and Flinders Island, and see unique wildlife along the way.
 As an added bonus, you will be able to enjoy the Australian summer, when it is winter in the northern hemisphere.